learningequality/ka-lite/docs/installguide/install_all.rst

 #.
 Download the KA Lite `Windows <https://learningequality.org/r/windows-installer-0-14>`_ installer.
 #.
 Double-click the downloaded .exe file, and the wizard window will appear to guide you through the process of installing KA Lite on your server.

+Upgrading KA Lite over an existing installation is easy -- just run the installer and follow the prompts!
+You don't need to uninstall your old KA Lite installation first.

 Mac/OSX
 =======